American Indian population

-Native American states section of our website,
+Native American Tribes of Alabama

-a new educational project designed to provide information about indigenous people in different U.S. states.
+part of an educational project designed to provide information about indigenous people in different U.S. states.

 Follow the links to the right of our tribal map for more information about the language, culture and history

-of Alabama.
-Feel free to print any of these materials out for classroom use!
+fact sheets, and words from the Native American languages of Alabama.
+Feel free to print any of these materials

 American Indians in Alabama

 Did you know the name "Alabama" is a Muskogean

 Indian word?
 It meant "campsite" or "clearing," and became used as a name for one of the major tribes in the area,

 The original inhabitants of the area that is now Alabama included:

-Most Native Americans were forced to leave Alabama during the Indian Removals of the 1800's.
+Most Native Americans were forced to leave their land in Alabama and move west during the Indian Removals of the 1800's.

 These tribes are not extinct, but except for the descendants of Alabama Indians who escaped from Removal, they do not live

 each tribe, you can find more information about them.

 There is one federally recognized Indian tribe in Alabama today.